 Frequently Asked Questions

-Unlike refrigerated (reefer) transportation, dry trailers or vans are not insulated or temperature controlled.
-Trailer lengths are the same as refrigerated trailers, but their cubic capacity is typically greater (for the same length trailer) since their interior capacity is not reduced by insulated walls and floors and refrigeration equipment.
+Unlike temperature-controlled (reefer) transportation, dry trailers or vans are not insulated or temperature controlled.
+Trailer lengths are the same as temperature-controlled trailers, but their cubic capacity is typically greater (for the same length trailer) since their interior capacity is not reduced by insulated walls and floors and refrigeration equipment.

 Food-grade trailers are designed and maintained to maintain product integrity, quality, and safety.
 The FDA’s Sanitary Transportation rule governs food-grade transportation in the United States.
 This rule aims to prevent poor practices that create food safety risks during transportation that can lead to foodborne illnesses – such as improper refrigeration, contamination by non-food items, or cross-contamination.
 This rule applies to all shippers, receivers, loaders, and carriers transporting food in the United States.

-Colonial Cartage offers refrigerated shipping for temperature-sensitive, food-grade, or CPG products requiring transport at mid-temperature ranges (60°F–70°F) and dry shipping for products needing transport at ambient temperature ranges (40°F–90°F).
+Colonial Cartage offers temperature-controlled shipping for sensitive, food-grade, or CPG products requiring transport at mid-temperature ranges (60°F–70°F) and dry shipping for products needing transport at ambient temperature ranges (40°F–90°F).

 Colonial Cartage’s transportation management team handles the appointing, load-planning, dispatching, routing, and delivery services for our warehousing and pool customers.